osg-htc/technology/docs/release/cut-data-release.md

 ### Step 1: Upload the tarballs to AFS

-After testing the tarballs in the next step.
-Upload them to AFS.
+Upload the tarballs to AFS.
 (This step moved to release day, since repo.opensciencegrid.org tarballs are automatically updated hourly from the VDT web site served out of AFS.)